 This is so so so important.
 The school’s unwillingness to take ANY responsibility is vile.
 They’re more concerned with getting off scot-free than admitting their student body needs a reeducation on empathy and rampant, disgusting sexism.
 That’s why these high schools continue to be breeding grounds for this kind of bullying.
 Because the people in charge don’t move a muscle to stop it.(via gabydunn)

-cholifut asked: What do you think of the idea that a major problem people have with feminism is the term itself?
+cholifut said: What do you think of the idea that a major problem people have with feminism is the term itself?
 Some friends and I feel humanism is less threatening to the people who are not willing to look past prejudices, as well as separate it from extremists.

 Humanism, while wonderful in itself, can sometimes feel like a copout in terms of racism and feminism to me.
 It feels like denying years and years of systematic oppression and just going “hey, let’s all just be cool and work hard and value everyone!”, like somehow we’ll all burst into flames if we talk about its existence.
 Again, nothing inherently wrong with the concept of humanism, but something about the people who constantly say that humanism is better than feminism smacks of gaslighting women to me.
 It feels like those people you get into heated conversations with who spend the whole time going “Did I say that exactly?
 Did I?
 OK THEN.” rather than discussing anything real.